Henry Wu (Jurassic Park): Jurassic World Dominion

 Wu is now under the employ of Biosyn.
-On behalf of CEO Lewis Dodgson, Wu has secretly engineered giant locusts to eliminate the crops of rival companies.
-However, the scheme has spiraled out of control when the insects begin rapidly reproducing, threatening to lead investigators back to Biosyn.
+On behalf of CEO Lewis Dodgson, Wu has secretly engineered giant hybrid locusts using Cretaceous arthropod DNA to eliminate the crops of rival companies.
+However, the scheme spiraled out of control when the insects begin rapidly reproducing, threatening to lead investigators back to Biosyn.
 Wu now regrets his actions.
 At his suggestion, Biosyn kidnaps human clone Maisie Lockwood and Blue's baby, Beta, so he can study their altered DNA, believing this to be the solution to the locust outbreak.
 Wu explains that he was involved with Maisie's late mother, Charlotte Lockwood, from whom Maisie was cloned.
 Charlotte lived with the scientists on Isla Sorna during the 1980s, and later became a colleague of Wu, who has struggled to replicate her research on the alteration of DNA.

 As Biosyn is evacuated due to a forest fire, Wu encounters numerous characters from previous films, including Grant, Sattler, and Malcolm.
 Wu begs to be rescued with the survivors despite their reluctance, but Maisie persuades them to let him join as she will voluntarily help him in his research.
 Later, Wu releases a modified locust that carries a pathogen he discovered while studying Maisie and Beta's DNA, successfully eradicating the locust outbreak and gaining redemption from his misdeeds.
 Wu is stated in a news report to have given credit for the discovery to Charlotte.